-And yet, the gestures of Khmer dance, the horse farms and stables, and the will to love survive to this day.
+And yet, the gestures of Khmer dance, the horse stables of Croatia, and the will to love survive to this day.
 How this can happen, how what’s most valuable is not lost, is often the most fascinating story to tell.

 The Mojo Collector is a story about the resilience of art and love told in three parts: